ethyca/fidesops/docs/fidesops/docs/guides/reporting.md

 ## Details to resume a privacy request

-Privacy requests may need to be resumed in the event the request was paused, or restarted, in the event a privacy request failed.
+A privacy request may pause when manual input is needed from the user, or it might fail for various reason on a specific collection.
-Some collections may require manual input from the user to proceed privacy request execution.
-The information needed to proceed can be accessed from the `GET api/v1/privacy-request?request_id=<privacy_request_id>` endpoint.
+Details to resume or retry that privacy request can be accessed via the `GET api/v1/privacy-request?request_id=<privacy_request_id>` endpoint.

 ### Paused Access Request Example

-The request below is in a `paused` state.
+The request below is in a `paused` state because we're waiting on manual input from the user to proceed.
 If we look at the `stopped_collection_details` key, we can see that the request paused execution during the `access` step of the `manual_key:filing_cabinet` collection.
-Looking at `action_needed.locators` field, we can see that the user should find the record in the filing cabinet with a customer_id of 72909, and get the "authorized_user", "customer_id", "id", and "payment_card_id" fields from that record.
+The `action_needed.locators` field shows the user they should fetch the record in the filing cabinet with a `customer_id` of `72909`, and pull the `authorized_user`, `customer_id`, `id`, and `payment_card_id` fields from that record.
 These values should be manually uploaded to the `resume_endpoint`.
 See the [Manual Data](https://ethyca.github.io/fidesops/guides/manual_data/#resuming-a-paused-access-privacy-request) guides for more information on resuming a paused access request.